 Dog grooming is one of your dog's basic needs and an important part of dog ownership.
 Just like people, dogs need physical maintenance to look and feel their best.
-Fortunately, dogs do not need to bathe as often as people, but you do need to learn how much grooming your dog needs and keep it on a schedule.
-Generally, a dog’s grooming needs depend upon the breed and hair type.
+Fortunately, dogs do not need to bathe as often as people, but you do need to learn how much grooming your dog requires and keep it on a schedule.
+Generally, a dog’s grooming needs depend upon the breed, hair type, lifestyle, and health.
 If your dog has a skin, ear, or nail condition, follow your veterinarian’s instructions regarding grooming your dog.
 It is also important to use the appropriate grooming tools.

 01 of 05

-Most dogs enjoy being brushed—regularly brushing your dog will strengthen your bond with it while helping it maintain a healthy coat.
+Most dogs enjoy being gently brushed—regularly brushing your dog will strengthen your bond with it while helping it maintain a healthy and clean coat.
 A dog’s brushing needs depend on its hair type.
 Choose the right brush and follow these guidelines:

 Regardless of hair type, you can brush your dog daily—especially if it enjoys it.
 Regular brushing will keep the coat shiny and healthy.
-More frequent brushing during the shedding season can help prevent hair build-up and excess shedding.
+More frequent brushing during the shedding season can help prevent hair build-up.
 Consider products such as the FURminator deShedding tool or the Bamboo Shedding Blade.

 02 of 05